astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 ```

-# Chapter 13: Concepts of General Relativity
+# Concepts of General Relativity

 Although a full treatment of General Relativity (GR) is far beyond the
 scope of this book, I would like to leave you with some hints at